Table of Contents

 6. Can dogs eat apples?

 Serving suggestion: Slice apples into french fry-like pieces, then place in an ice cube tray with water to freeze.
-There are a plethora of apple recipes for dogs, so check out this convenient list by Irresistible Pets.
+There are many apple recipes for dogs.

 7. Can dogs eat blueberries?

 Often called a “superfood,” blueberries are just as good for dogs as they are for humans.
 Their bright color indicates high antioxidant levels, which keeps pets’ immune systems in tip-top shape.
 With 3.6 grams of fiber per serving, blueberries are perfect for senior pets; their relatively low sugar content makes them a healthful snack.
-Blueberries also contain potassium, a type of electrolyte that keeps pets healthy and hydrated.
-Dogs with low blood potassium, or hypokalemia, can suffer from weight loss and even death, so it’s important to maintain a balanced diet.
+Blueberries also contain potassium, an electrolyte that keeps pets healthy and hydrated.

 Serving suggestion: Mix a handful of frozen blueberries into your dog’s dry food for a sweet crunch.
 Add them to your DIY dog ice lick, blend them in pupsicles, or make these drool-worthy peanut butter blueberry dog treats from Cookie Monster’s Kitchen.